Associate Professor of Fashion

-Steven has created college- and pre-college programs and courses for Parsons and other international institutions, and has served as a consultant for Rhode Island School of Design, Pratt Institute, Otis College of Art and Design, and Marist College.
-He has taught and lectured for such institutions as Harvard University, Massachusetts Institute of Technology (MIT), Brown University, Virginia Commonwealth University, Donghua University in Shanghai, The University of Palermo (UP) in Buenos Aires, and The Spero Villioti School in South Africa.
+Steven has taught and lectured for Harvard University, Massachusetts Institute of Technology (MIT), Brown University, Rhode Island School of Design (RISD), Virginia Commonwealth University (VCU), Donghua University in Shanghai, The University of Palermo (UP) in Buenos Aires, The Spero Villioti School in South Africa, and many more He has created college- and pre-college programs and courses for Parsons and other international institutions, and has served as a consultant for RISD, Pratt Institute, Otis College of Art and Design, VCU, and Marist College.
 Since 2012, he has co-produced an academic journal dedicated to design education and practice with Parsons and UP.

 His publications include two books that are featured on international college-level required reading lists and available in seven languages: Fashion Design Course: Principles Practices, and Techniques and Creating a Successful Fashion Collection: Everything You Need to Develop a Great Line and Portfolio.
 He is currently writing a third book about design pedagogy, while publishing papers for academic journals and serving as a consultant for five publishing houses.

 Areas of scholarship and research include art and design education, pedagogy, and student development.

 MSEd Bank Street College of Education

 BFA Parsons School of Design, Fashion Design